DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 	 * Initial HTML Element where your markup can be inserted.
 You can modify this element or insert other content inside of it.
 	 * @type {HTMLElement} el

-	 * A unique ID for the location where your content will be inserted (either 'gallery' or 'photoswipe').
+	 * A unique ID for the location where your content will be inserted (either 'carousel' or 'photoswipe').
 There are two insert locations on the Vehicle Details page.
 If your code requires a unique location on the page by ID (some video players may require this), you can add the `locationId` value to your target ID to make them unique.
 	 * @type {string} locationId

 	 * The available width for your target location.
 This can be useful when constructing iframes to insert, etc.